EricLarG4/aptaboltz/README.md

-**Edits required in template:** Sequence name (`--seq`), ligand name (`--lgd`), reference PDB name (`--lgd-file`, omit when using `--lgd free`), model range, and the PyMOL modification block (marked with `EDIT THIS BLOCK`).
+**Edits required in template:** Sequence name (`--seq`), ligand name (`--lgd`), reference PDB name (`--lgd-file`, omit when using `--lgd free`), optionally `--output-lgd` for a different output residue name, `--use-pair-fit` for SMILES-based ligands with diverging atom names, model range, and the PyMOL modification block (marked with `EDIT THIS BLOCK`).

 ### 8.8 Step 5 — System Solvation & Ionisation